OpenSpace/openspace.github.io/docs/tutorials/users/navigationcamera.md

 ## Rotation
  - Use the left mouse button and drag your mouse to rotate or orbit around your target.
  - The camera will rotate in the direction you drag.
- - How far you drag the mouse will be how fast the camera will move.
+ - How far you drag the mouse will determine how fast the camera will move.

 ## Zoom
  - Use the right mouse button and drag to zoom closer or further away from your target.
  - Dragging down will zoom away, dragging up will zoom closer.
- - How far you drag the mouse will be how fast the camera will move.
+ - How far you drag the mouse will determine how fast the camera moves.
  - To zoom quickly, press and hold the 'Z' key.

 ## Roll, Yaw, and Pitch